 Here are some unique questions sales organizations can ask to learn how they could resolve their pain points with a solution like yours:

 How do you address the pain points you’ve shared?

 What positive impact, if any, has the competitor had on your business?

 How do we compare with other solutions you’ve investigated?

 What do you dislike/like about the competitor’s solution?

 What feature/capabilities do you wish you had that the competitor doesn’t?

-When you make it through the call, it’s important to get your prospect to the next stage of your pipeline.
-Here are some questions to get you closer to closing the sale:
+When you make it through the call, it’s important to get your prospect to the next stage of your sales cycle.
+Here are some questions that can push forward the purchasing process and get you closer to closing the sale:

-When could you and other decision makers connect next week?
+When could you and other decision-makers/account executives connect next week?